Mindful Moment: 5-4-3-2-1 Grounding Strategy

 Additional Resources for Parents and Teachers

-Watch the short video below to experience this strategy for yourself or see it modeled with a live audience of children in this 20 minute video with Tin Can Kids.
+Watch the 3 minute video below to experience this strategy for yourself or see it modeled with a live audience of children in this 20 minute video with Tin Can Kids.